 Sec.
-C. Notification and Agenda
+D. Notification and Agenda

-The chair of the Faculty Senate, or on the chair's designation, the secretary of the University Faculty, shall notify each voting member of the University Faculty at least ten days before each annual meeting and special meeting of the University Faculty called pursuant to Sec.
-B above.
+The chair of the Faculty Senate, or on the chair's designation, the secretary of the University Faculty, shall notify each voting member of the University Faculty at least ten days before each annual meeting and special meeting.
 Such notification shall be in writing and shall specify the time, the place, and the agenda of the meeting.
 Any main motion to be introduced at an annual meeting or a special meeting shall be included in the agenda.